-Education counselors deal with all sorts of issues, including those that non-school psychologists address.
+A guidance counselor will deal with all sorts of issues, including those that non school counselors address.
 School kids bring them all sorts of problems that range from test anxiety to anger management.
 However, since they work in the school setting, they take particular care to address matters that relate to learning and intellectual development.
 They can work with special education students to create individual education programs (IEPs) that address not only academics but their personal growth and development.
 They can also consult with gifted and talented students to ensure that they are receiving the proper challenges.

-Occasionally, education counselors encounter a child who is dealing with abuse at home.
+Occasionally, a guidance counselor may encounter a child who is dealing with abuse at home.
 They can help the child cope with the trauma while also finding them appropriate resources from outside agencies, such as Child and Family Services.
-In this way, a school psychologist can be a real lifesaver to the students that they serve.
+In this way, a school counselor can be a real lifesaver to the students that they serve.

 How to Become an Education Counselor

-A bachelor’s degree is a terrific place for an education counselor to start their career.
-While they won't be able to work as a psychologist with this degree, they can study psychology as part of a teacher training program and enter the education field as a teacher.
-In fact, a teacher doesn't need to study psychology in their undergraduate program, but certain courses may be helpful.
-The following courses may be required, but students who aspire to be an education counselor should consider them as electives, if not part of a major or minor:
+A bachelor’s degree is a terrific place for a guidance counselor to start their career.
+While they won't be able to become a school counselor with a bachelor's degree, they can study psychology as part of a teacher training program and enter the highest level of education field as a teacher.
+In fact, a teacher doesn't need to bachelor's degree in psychology, but certain courses may be helpful.
+The following courses may be required for becoming a school counselor, but students who aspire to become a guidance counselor should consider them as electives, if not part of a major or minor:

 - Human Development